Death Valley '49ers: Long Camp (Bennett-Arcane)

 Meanwhile, the Bennett-Arcane group attempted to cross the Panamints to the south at Warm Springs Canyon, where Manly had reported seeing a lake, but failed and retreated to the valley floor.
-At the start of 1850, they dispatched two men, William Lewis Manly and John Haney Rogers, with two weeks of supplies and to purchase relief and return.
+At the start of 1850, they dispatched two men, William L. Manly and John Haney Rogers, with two weeks of supplies and to purchase relief and return.
 They mistakenly thought the Panamints were the Sierra Nevada and were expecting a quick return.
 Instead, Manly and Rogers walked nearly 300 mi to Mission San Fernando, purchased supplies, and rode three horses and a one-eyed mule back to rescue the survivors, returning 26 days after they had set out.
 Incredibly, only one of the Bennett-Arcane group had died during the month-long wait at what is now the Bennett-Arcane Long Camp, (Note: There is a historical marker for this site: California Historical Landmark No. 444, "Bennett-Arcane Long Camp") although several other survivors had left to find their own way out of Death Valley.
 Reportedly, as the last survivors left with Manly and Rogers, someone proclaimed "Goodbye, Death Valley", naming the area.